Site Map

 How the Test is Performed

 This test is done in a radiology department.
 You will lie on a table beneath an x-ray machine.
 You will place your feet in stirrups, like you do during a pelvic exam.
-A tool called a speculum is placed into the vagina.
+A tool called a speculum is placed into your vagina.

 After the cervix is cleaned, the health care provider places a thin tube (catheter) through the cervix.
 Dye, called contrast, flows through this tube, filling the womb and fallopian tubes.
 X-rays are taken.
 The dye makes these areas easier to see on x-rays.